camenergydatalab/smap-coding-challenge/README.md

 * Implementation of an aggregation for consumption data (e.g. total/average)
 * Complete the `summary` view in `dashboard/consumption/views.py` and frontend code in `dashboard/consumption/templates/consumption/summary.html`
   * This page should contain at least one chart and one table
+  * For instance a line chart showing the total consumption (aggregation of all users) and a table listing all users.
 * (optional) Implement the `detail` view
   * This page should contain data for an individual consumer
+  * For instance a line chart showing the consumption of an individual consumer, and a list of fields such as tariff, area, etc ...

 The site (`dashboard`) includes one app (`consumption`).
 This is where you will implement your solution (you may also add additional apps if required).
 The Django app is configured with a sqlite DB for you to use.